leonseng/nginx-everything/spiffe-sidecar/README.md

 </html>
 ```

-Testing against the TCP proxy at `localhost:9001`, which maps to `client-b:9000`, should not return anything:
+Testing against the TCP proxy at `localhost:9001`, which maps to port `9000` on the `client-b` sidecar:, should not return anything:
 ```
 $ nc -w1 localhost 9002
 $